deeeity/mercury-lib/README.md

 # Potassium

-Potassium is a free and open sourced Roblox UI library forked from MercuryLib.
+Potassium is a free and open sourced Roblox UI library forked from PotassiumLib.

 Forked By TheKidThatCodes